Jon Everist: Biography

 Everist began his musical pursuits in his middle school band, played the drums.
 After being exposed to groups like Radiohead, Aphex Twin, MF Doom, and Aesop Rock, Soon after Everist's interests steered toward playing and experimenting with analog synths and samplers – producing music on an Ensoniq ASR-10 sampler, recording everything into Sony Acid.

-After High School, being told there was no money or stability in music, Everist pursued studies in Economics at the University of Washington and sold copiers during the day and made music at night and some small tours, keeping his music and professional work life separate.
-After hearing Amon Tobin’s score for Chaos Theory and Disasterpeace’s score for FEZ in 2012, Everist left his job.
-Cashing out his retirement he enrolled at DigiPen Institure of Technology to study music and sound for video games at age of 28.
+After High School, being told there was no money or stability in music, Everist pursued studies in economics at the University of Washington and sold copiers during the day and made music at night and some small tours, keeping his music and professional work life separate.
+After hearing Amon Tobin's score for Chaos Theory and Disasterpeace's score for FEZ in 2012, Everist left his job.
+Cashing out his retirement he enrolled at DigiPen Institute of Technology to study music and sound for video games at age of 28.

-While enrolled at DigiPen Institure of Technology, Everist had done music for several student games that Jenn Tran, Director and Cinematographer, who was a concept artist for Harebrained Schemes at the time.
+While enrolled at DigiPen Institute of Technology, Everist had done music for several student games that Jenn Tran, Director and Cinematographer, who was a concept artist for Harebrained Schemes at the time.
 The creative relationship blossomed helping Everist secure the opportunity to score a trailer for Shadowrun: Returns with Harebrained Schemes, leading towards opening the door for Everist to work on Golem Arcana, Shadowrun: Dragonfall, and other releases from the company propelling him into the industry.

 In an in-depth interview with VGMOnline, Everist would talk more on his road from corporate work into composing.
 Talking of his early work for Shadowrun: Dragonfall and the different approach he took from the existing music that had existed for the franchise, filling in the emotional gaps that had been missing from the largely dystopian cyberpunk sound palette, as well as adding his own expertise in music production.